georgedonayre/cmsc110-mp2/readme.md

 # AGJI SUPPLIES

-This project uses JSON Server to simulate a backend for authentication, products, and cart functionality.
+This project uses JSON Server to simulate a backend for authentication.

 ## Prerequisites